JKGzenna/poc-terraform-aws-privatelink-s3/README.md

 - `terraform apply -auto-approve`

 # Test
-Once the command above has completed successfully, check aws management console in your selected region.
-Make a note of IPs public and private EC2 instances:
+Once the command above has completed successfully, check AWS Management Console in your selected Region.
+Make a note of IPs public and private EC2 Instances:
 - `ssh -A admin@<PRODUCER_PUBLIC_IP>` _(This is the bastion/jump server.
 You can not ssh to a server in private subnet.
 Also, ensure your key-pair key is added to ssh agent)_
-- `ssh -A admin@<PRODUCER_PRIVATE_IP>` _(This will allow you to ssh to the instance in private subnet that has a route to S3 via privatelink)_
+- `ssh -A admin@<PRODUCER_PRIVATE_IP>` _(This will allow you to ssh to the Instance in private Subnet that has a route to S3 via privateLink)_
 - `export TF_VAR_region=<REGION_SET_ABOVE>`
-- `aws s3 ls s3://privatelink-202907271837 --region ${TF_VAR_region}` _(The bucket should be empty.
-From the producer private instance you should be able to get, put, list and delete s3 objects)_
+- `aws s3 ls s3://privatelink-202907271837 --region ${TF_VAR_region}` _(The Bucket should be empty.
+From the producer private Instance you should be able to get, put, list and delete s3 objects)_
-- `touch file.txt` _(create a new blank file that is going to be uploaded to the bucket)_
+- `touch file.txt` _(create a new blank file that is going to be uploaded to the Bucket)_
 - `aws s3 cp file.txt s3://privatelink-202907271837/ --region ${TF_VAR_region}` _(This command uploads the file created above)_
 - `aws s3 ls s3://privatelink-202907271837 --region ${TF_VAR_region}` _(This command should list the file that was uploaded previously)_
 See this reference for common commands: https://docs.aws.amazon.com/cli/latest/userguide/cli-services-s3-commands.html